 - Going to your Junk email folder, finding the Trinity email, selecting it, and instructing the email client that the sending email address is valid/OK.

-Providing instructions for every email client is beyond the scope of this help page.
-Basically the action you need to do is to instruct your email client to whitelist Trinity email address(es).
-The most commonly used system emails are:
+Basically the action you need to do is to instruct your email service provider/email client to whitelist Trinity email address(es).
+The most commonly used Trinity system emails are:

 Ideally it is best to whitelist any email from trinitychurcheindhoven.org, but if your email client cannot do that then at a minimum whitelist the email addresses above.